-Enter the total acceleration (m/s^2), the total time (s), and the mass (kg) into the calculator to determine the Energy from Acceleration.
+Enter the (constant) acceleration (m/s²), the time it is applied (s), and the mass (kg) into the calculator to estimate the kinetic energy gained starting from rest (assuming straight-line motion and no losses).

 - All Energy Calculators